 Sir George was considered to be ‘the man most responsible’ for a string of famous British aircraft, including Concorde, and during WWII was responsible for making the dam busters’ famous ‘bouncing bomb’ bounce.
 In November 1972, the two gentlemen featured in an ITV National Television Appeal, hosted by Cliff Michelmore.
 The appeal elevated the fundraising requirements and drew support from as far as Northern Ireland and Scotland.
 Two ladies from Cambridge were so moved that they pledged their house to the appeal.

 After five years of dedicated fundraising, the one-time Trimmer’s Cottage Hospital in Farnham – which was being sold off with the reorganisation of the NHS in 1974 – was chosen as the best site for the project.
 Sir Edward and Sir George managed the complex, and often frustrating, negotiations, and on December 10, 1976, Trimmer’s was purchased.

-Since those early days, the face of care and support for patients in West Surrey and part of North East Hampshire with a terminal illness has developed in so many ways, and in its first 30 years, there were more than 10,000 patient admissions to the Hospice.
+Since those early days, the face of care and support for patients in West Surrey and part of North East Hampshire with an advanced or terminal illness has developed in so many ways, and in its first 40 years, there have been more than 20,000 patient admissions to our hospice care service.

 In April 2015 the management of Beacon Palliative Care Service in Guildford was transferred from VirginCare to Phyllis Tuckwell.
 The combined service now offers Hospice Care at the Hospice in Farnham, at the Beacon Centre in Guildford, in patients’ own homes and in the community.